-Making your organic garden more hospitable to both native pollinators and honey bees will ensure that you can continue to harvest fruit and vegetables that need pollination.
+Adding bee friendly perennials will make your organic garden more hospitable to both native pollinators and honey bees and ensure that you can continue to harvest fruit and vegetables that need pollination over a long season.
 The key is to provide bee fodder throughout the growing season using perennials.
 From early in the spring, when the pussy willows emerge to well into the fall – when the native pollinators hibernate, perennials reliably offer honey bees and native pollinators what they need.

 These 5 bee friendly perennials will give you that extended blooming season by blossoming sequentially while the bees are actively foraging.
-Consider the bees as you are planning next year’s successful harvests.
+Consider the bees, both wild pollinators and honeybees, as you are planning next year’s successful harvests.

-These long blooming perennials not only provide sweet pollen and nectar for bees and other pollinators, they also provide medicinal benefits to the bees.
+These long-blooming perennials not only provide sweet pollen and nectar for bees and other pollinators, but they also provide medicinal benefits to the bees.
 Bees will forage them instinctively to relieve health challenges within the hive.
 These perennials also provide medicinal benefit to you, the gardener.
 So as you help the bees you help yourself.